Localisation of Spectral Sums corresponding to the sub-Laplacian on the Heisenberg Group: Preliminaries

-the positive sub-Laplacian (or Kohn-Laplacian) on $\H^d.$ It is known that $\CL$ is a hypoelliptic operator, it has a self-adjoint extension on $L^2(\H^d),$ and that it also commutes with both left and right translations.
+is known as the sub-Laplacian (or Kohn-Laplacian) on $\H^d.$ It is known that $\CL$ is a densely defined positive, hypoelliptic operator and it has a self-adjoint extension on $L^2(\H^d),$ and that it also commutes with left translations.
 The spectrum of $\CL$ is well known (see, for example, Section 2.1 of \cite{ST}).
-More explicitly, for each $\lambda \neq 0,$